dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 - this same novel medical imaging tehcnology forms the basis of statistical methods that prove neurological "intervention" techniques

+- there is no plan in place to address legal axioms that are upturned and tableflipped by this technology, nor would such plans be trivial.

 ### The Inherent Fallibility of Digital Information Storage Presents Both the Possibility For And The Incentivization for Targeted and Total Information Destruction